ec-europa/europa-component-library/src/website/src/pages/ec/help/faq/index.md

 - `preset-legacy-website` is an easy upgrade path to websites which have started off `preset-website` and have experienced less frequent upgrades.
 If any component used in `preset-website` has been deprecated and has become unavailable to a higher version, the deprecated will remain available in `preset-website-legacy` for backwards compatibility.
 - `preset-legacy` contains what has been deprecated in time.

+Using presets is a highly-recommended approach of implementing ECL.

 ## Can I build/use a customised version of ECL?

 Short answer: yes, you can.